Nyuke235/Mizu-Twitter/README.md

 # MIZU TWITTER
 **Mizu Twitter** is a browser extension designed for anime fans and anyone looking for a cleaner, more enjoyable Twitter experience.
-It enhances Twitter with anime-inspired themes and customization options, hides unnecessary or distracting interface elements, and helps reduce exposure to toxic content—including rage-bait posts and political content. **Mizu Twitter** aims to bring a bit of that old internet spirit back, putting you in control so you can enjoy Twitter the way it was meant to be-fun, personal, and stress-free.
+It enhances Twitter with anime-inspired themes and customization options, hides unnecessary or distracting interface elements, and helps reduce exposure algorithmically amplified political content. **Mizu Twitter** aims to bring a bit of that old internet spirit back, putting you in control so you can enjoy Twitter the way it was meant to be-fun, personal, and stress-free.

 ## Key Features
 - **Theme Customization**: Lets you switch between cozy anime-inspired themes.